logo image

 1821 - a Steam Ferry Service was operated between Largo and Newhaven at Edinburgh.
 This was the best way to travel between Fife and Edinburgh until the Railway reached the area in the 1860s.

 1800s - Largo produced Linen Cloth from the Flax Plant, and Linseed Oil from the Seads of Flax.
-Flax was grown in Scotland for centuries, and imported from Baltic countries from the 1800s.
+Flax was grown in Scotland for centuries, also imported from Baltic countries from the 1800s.

 1800s mid - Fife Coal Mines began producing vast amounts of Coal, with the Harbour at Lower Largo used to export some of this Coal.